Tonbridge Walks – Leigh, Hildenborough and Castle round walk

 Many of the properties along London Road as you enter Tonbridge, and the adjoining roads around this area, belong to the private school – Tonbridge School.

-But when I did this walk last the Sports Centre was closed off, as it was acting as a medical centre for the Covid-19 virus.
-Whilst it’s nice to get off the main road, this area is so beautiful with it’s vast houses that you can put up with the traffic somewhat.
+When I did this walk during Covid the Sports Centre was closed off, as it was acting as a medical centre for the Covid-19 virus.
+Since it re-opened this is the route I continue to use, however that first time I continued up the main road.
+This area is so beautiful with it’s vast houses that you can put up with the traffic somewhat.

 Once you’ve gone up the hill the road sweeps to the right, and comes across the main frontage to the school, which is simply stunning, as you can see.
 Built in 1553 it has been school for some famous people, including Kent and England cricketer Colin Cowdrey, novelist Jane Austen’s father George, and the members of pop group Keane, to name just a few.
 They also have great shows at their E. M. Forster Theatre, at which I’ve seen a few.